geometer/sandbox/README.md

 Geometer's Sandbox
 ==================

-Solver/explainer of elementary planimetric problems.
+Solver/explainer of elementary plane geometry problems.

-The goal of the project is to create an app that takes a human-readable description of a planimetry problem and generates a human-readable solution.
+The goal of the project is to create an app that takes a human-readable description of a problem and generates a human-readable solution.

 ## Web demos